Individual Shared Responsibility Payment

 You’ll report your coverage based on the honor system unless you are issued a 1095 form showing what months you had coverage.

 If you owe a payment and don’t make the payment, the only way for the IRS to collect the fee is for them to withhold the money from your Federal Income Tax Refund.
 The IRS cannot enforce the Individual Shared Responsibility provision with jail time, liens, or any other typical methods of collection.

-The payment for 2016 is $695 per adult and $347.50 per child (up to $2,085 for a family), or it’s 2.5% of your household income above the tax return filing threshold for your filing status – whichever is greater.
-You’ll pay 1/12 of the total fee for each full month in which a family member went without coverage or an exemption.
+The payment for 2016 – 2018 is $695 per adult and $347.50 per child (up to $2,085 for a family), or it’s 2.5% of your household income above the tax return filing threshold for your filing status – whichever was greater.
+You would have paid 1/12 of the total fee for each full month in which a family member went without coverage or an exemption.

-The rate increases each year, see individual mandate (the unofficial name of Shared Responsibility) page for details on the fee and lots of details, tips, and tricks about Individual Shared Responsibility.
+TIP: One should expect rate increases each year, although this isn’t always the case.
+See individual mandate (the unofficial name of Shared Responsibility) page for details on the fee and lots of details, tips, and tricks about Individual Shared Responsibility.

 What you Need to Know to Calculate the Payment

-Before you calculate your payment you should fill out Form 1040, U.S. Individual Income Tax Return for 2014 and Form 8965, Health Coverage Exemptions, and have a 1095-A on hand if you had marketplace coverage.
+Before you calculate your payment, you should fill out Form 1040, U.S. Individual Income Tax Return and Form 8965, Health Coverage Exemptions, and have a 1095-A on hand if you had marketplace coverage.